gloaysa/studentPortfolio/schemedCalc/README.md

     operation: {value: function(a, b, c = 0){return a + b + c}}
   })
 ```

-> NOTE: the object passed can contain more key/value pairs inside each property than the schema (a description, for example), but a valid 'value' key is required.

 + OPERATE: Function that accepts 4 arguments (a string with the name of the operation to be operated a three numbers) and searches for an operation passed as argument in the operations array.
 If find it, executes the function with the arguments passed along and returns the result.
 If doesn't find it, prompt the user to add the new function and operates the numbers passed before.
 Example: